microsoft/napajs/docs/api/sync.md

 <!--
 ### <a name="lock-guard-func-promise-any-promise-any"></a> lock.guard(func: () => Promise\<any>): Promise\<any>

 // TBD: this is a non-blocking guard function.
-It tries to obtain the lock and run the func.
-It will return regardless of whether it obtained the lock successfully.
+//      It tries to obtain the lock and run the func.
+//      It will return regardless of whether it obtained the lock successfully.

 -->
 <!--
 ## Class `ReadWriteLock`
 Read-write lock, which is [transportable](transport.md#transportable) across JavaScript threads.

+// TBD: RWLock APIs may be redesign in future.

 Example: Creating a read-write lock with operator `new`.
 ```ts